Fliplet/fliplet-cli/docs/REST-API/fliplet-media.md

 - `large` image is resized so that the smallest dimension is equal to `1366` px
 - `xlarge` image is resized so that the smallest dimension is equal to `1980` px
 - `320>?` image width will be resized to `320` while height will be automatic keeping the same scale ratio
-- `320>240` image will be resized (keeping the scale ratio) to ensure the smallest dimension is equal to the given size
+- `320>240` image will be resized (keeping the scale ratio) to ensure the smallest dimension is equal to the given size on each axis
 - `320!320` image dimensions will both be resized to be equal to the target size.
-This resize may result in a stretched image if the source image is not a square.
+This resize may result in a **stretched image if the source image is not a square**.

 Note that this endpoint is meant to be called directly from the client since the file is streamed back to the requester.